The Cornwall We Want

 No more cycles/horses riding side by side please.

-by Dave777, over 4 years ago
+by Dave777, almost 6 years ago

 Ive lost count on how many cycles and horse riders keep riding side by side on our narrow country lanes, even on bends.
 Do they not know how deadly this is when i have to try to miss them in my car or just drive into the hedge. they are lucky i dont drive very fast.
 Please stop this before you get hurt or worse.